 - Historic sites (on property)

 Wollombi Tavern – is another popular stopping point for motorcyclists and is the quintessential Aussie pub.
 Enjoy a meal and a drink on the wrap-around verandah and absorb the scenic surrounds.
 The tavern also includes a cafe.
-Route 33 Cafe, provide a variety dishes, from pizzas ($13) to burgers ($7) and Chicken Parmigiana ($23), check the above link for more food options and opening hours.
+Route 33 Cafe, provide a variety of dishes, from pizzas to burgers to roast dinner.
 The tavern includes gluten-free and vegetarian options too.
-The tavern is well known, especially for its signature drink: Dr Jurds Jungle Juice.
+The tavern is well known for its signature drink: Dr Jurds Jungle Juice.
 Small bottle size are great for gifts.

-Myrtle House – in the mood for an easy laid-back cafe meal or snack, Myrtle House offers a range of choices from the Myrtle house burger ($22), halloumi burger ($22), lamb fettuccine ($24) toastie of the week ($17) and Caesar Salad ($24).
-They also include a kids menu.
-See the above website for breakfast, lunch, evening and drinks menu.
+Myrtle & Stone In the mood for an easy laid-back cafe meal or snack, Myrtle House offers a range of choices from the Myrtle house burger, halloumi burger, lamb fettuccine, toastie of the week.
+They also include a kids’ menu.
 Myrtle House is licensed and provides an outdoor garden bar area.
-Wander in their quaint and unique gift shop too!
+Wander their quaint and unique gift shop too!

 Harp of Erin Gallery Cafe and Wollombi General Store.
-This is an easy, relaxing spot for a snack and for the best gelato in town (you can even choose a gelato flavour for a milkshake).
+This is an easy, relaxing spot for a snack and for the best gelato in town (you can even choose your favourite gelato for a milkshake).
 It also includes a small gallery (as part of the cafe), housed in one of the many historic buildings within the village.
-Snacks range from quiches ($5.50), burgers ($10), meat pies ($5.50), sausage rolls ($4), and chips ($5).
-The shop has a few basic supplies (bread, milk, a couple of small baskets of vegetables and fruit, tins of food etc), it is also the local post office for the community (where you can buy postcards, stamps and post mail).
-There are many artisan items here too, such as local honey and jams which can also make great gifts!
+Snacks range from quiches, burgers, pies, sausage rolls, and chips.

 Best Places for Food Supplies